DIDONEproject/musif/docs/source/CLI.md

     -y, --yaml=YAML
         Type: Optional[str]
         Default: None
-        path to a configuration file that will be used for both extraction and post-processing; command line options have the precedence on this yaml f ile
+        path to a configuration file that will be used for both extraction and post-processing; command line options have the precedence on this yaml file
     -t, --tweaks=TWEAKS
         Type: dict
         Default: {}
-        Further flags can be used to change musif's configuration (see the docs for possible options); for this, you should pass them as a dictionary, e.g. `musif -t '{musescore_dir: "mscore_data"}'`
+        Further flags can be used to change musif's configuration (see the docs for possible options); for this, you should pass them as a dictionary, e.g. `musif -t '{musescore_dir
+    -h, --harmony=HARMONY
+        Type: Optional[Optional]
+        Default: None
+        extract harmonic features using musescore files from this directory
 ```